 Black cats are a frequent symbol during the Halloween season because they're seen as a creepy omen of bad luck.
 But why are they considered bad luck?
 It turns out, the truth goes back years.

-Black cats were seen as symbols of the devil during the Middle Ages.
+Black cats were symbols of the devil in the Middle Ages

 In 1233 C.E., Pope Gregory IX declared that black cats were an incarnation of the devil itself.
 And of course, when the pope declares a thing like that back in the day, everyone believes it.
 Things got pretty bad after that because Christians took to burning black cats alive.
 Yikes!

-The Celtic Cat Sith added to these tales because it was a fairy that could steal souls.
+The Celtic Cat Sith was a fairy that could steal souls

 The Cat Sith was portrayed as a black cat with a white spot on its chest.
 Legend said that the Cat Sith could steal a person's soul before the gods could claim it.
 People also had to leave milk outside their house for the Cat Sith, or else they might be cursed.
 So for Celtic people, the black cat also had sort of ominous tones.

-Black cats became a symbol of witches, and were often thought to be witches in disguise.
+Black cats became a symbol of witches and witches in disguise

 For the Christian world, cats were a symbol of pagan religions and the devil.
 And since they thought cats were evil, it was only natural that they would start associating them with another evil force they saw in the world — witches.
 Black cats are often portrayed as "familiars" or magical companions of witches in legend.
 There were also tales that witches disguised themselves as black cats.
-Eventually, fear of witches became so powerful in the 16th and 17th centuries, massive numbers of women were accused and tried for witchcraft.
+Eventually, fear of witches became so powerful in the 16th and 17th centuries, that massive numbers of women were accused and tried for witchcraft.

 Black cats just kind of look creepy

 While not scientifically or historically proven, it's hard to deny that black cats look a little creepy.
 Black has long been a color of misfortune and ill-omen, so they've already got that against them.
 Plus, many black cats also naturally have glowing yellow eyes, which adds an eerie quality to their appearance.